rogiervanhetschip/Ravenskeep-Characters/README.md

 6. Create the virtual environment by entering `virtualenv env` in a command line, in the directory where you put the code.
 A directory `env` is created, containing scripts.
 7. Start your virtual environment: `source env/bin/activate`
 8. Install the necessary software in the virtual environment: `pip install -r requirements.txt`, again done in a command line from the source code root directory.
-9. Set a local variable: `export LOCAL_DEV=true`.
-This variable will allow the environment to recognize it should use your local database.
-For specifics, see ravenskeepChars/settings.py.
-10. The database has not been set up.
+9. The database has not been set up.
 To create all tables, run `python runserver.py syncdb`.
 This will allow you to create an admin account.
 At the end there will be a warning, `chars` is not yet set up.
-11. To set up your chars tables: `python runserver.py migrate chars`.
+10. To set up your chars tables: `python runserver.py migrate chars`.
 The database will be set up as described in the chars/migrations directory.
 Django database migration tool South will take care of this.
+11. Your database settings are not yet known to the application.
+Run `python manage.py runserver`, quit and add your database settings to `ravenskeepChars/settings_local.py`.
-12. Start your server, using `python manage.py runserver`
+11. Start your server, using `python manage.py runserver`
-13. Point your browser at http://localhost:8000!
+12. Point your browser at http://localhost:8000!

-To start development at a later time, execute steps 7, 9, 12 and 13.
+To start development at a later time, execute steps 7, 11 and 12.